 What does 'rare' mean to you?...Maybe 'complex', 'scary genetics' or 'this won't come up in the exam'.

-But being a rare patient means waiting, on average, for 4 years without a diagnosis.
+But being a rare patient means waiting, on average, for 4 years without a diagnosis (Rare Disease UK).
 This is called 'the diagnostic odyssey' and can mean the difference between receiving life-changing treatments or not.
 Medics4RareDiseases want to help future doctors change this.

 We believe that doctors cannot know about every rare disease but that appreciating what rare disease patients have in common will help them have better relationships with their patients.
 And hopefully help achieve earlier diagnosis.
 We find opportunities for medical students and doctors in the rare disease field, for example:

-- Collaborating on the Findacure Student Voice Essay Competition
+Collaborating with Findacure on the Student Voice Essay Competition

-- Making connections abroad for placements or research
+Making connections abroad for placements or research opportunities